Security & privacy

 UK data residency

 All Atrium infrastructure runs in UK regions.
 No data crosses borders unless your firm explicitly enables an international integration.
+In a shared atrium, zero-knowledge means even a neighbouring firm's data is unreadable; in your own atrium, you also get single-tenant physical isolation.

 Independent audit